-- M-file (extension .m): for each endogenous and exogenous variable, the file must contain a row or column vector of the same name.
-Their length must be periods + M.maximum_lag + M.maximum_lead - MAT-file (extension .mat): same as for M-files. - Excel file (extension .xls or .xlsx): for each endogenous and exogenous, the file must contain a column of the same name.
+- M-file (extension .m): for each endogenous and exogenous variable, the file must contain a row or column vector of the same name. - MAT-file (extension .mat): same as for M-files. - Excel file (extension .xls or .xlsx): for each endogenous and exogenous variable, the file must contain a column of the same name.
 NB: Octave only supports the .xlsx file extension and must have the io package installed (easily done via octave by typing 'pkg install -forge io').
+The first column may contain the date of each observation. - CSV files (extension .csv): for each endogenous and exogenous variable, the file must contain a column of the same name.
+The first column may contain the date of each observation.